New Delhi declares emergency as toxic smog thickens by the hour

 PM 2.5 is particulate matter about 30 times finer than a human hair.
 The particles can be inhaled deep into the lungs, causing heart attacks, strokes, lung cancer and respiratory diseases.

-The haze covered India Gate, a war memorial in the centre of the city where Britain’s Prince Charles and his wife Camilla paid their respects on Thursday.
+The haze covered India Gate, a war memorial in the center of the city where Britain’s Prince Charles and his wife Camilla were due to pay respects in a two-day trip ending on Thursday.

-The city will curb car use next week, the state government said, the latest attempt to clean the air.

-New Delhi will follow an “odd-even” scheme for five days starting Monday in which cars will be allowed on the roads based on whether their number plates are odd or even.
+Schools have been shut for the week and late on Wednesday the city administration announced a set of measures to try to clean up the air.

 But experts said these measures were unlikely to bring immediate relief.